Last Update: Friday, January 31, 2025

 Decorations

 PJs are the most highly decorated Air Force enlisted force.
-They've been awarded one Medal of Honor, 12 Air Force Crosses, and 105 Silver Stars.
+They've been awarded one Medal of Honor, 12 Air Force Crosses, over 105 Silver Stars and hundreds of other medals awarded for heroism or outstanding achievement during search and rescue missions.

 This is a beta site, meaning it is a website in development.
 It's source documents are from the PJ Association Digital Historical Archive (PJADHA).
 This archive consists of digitized Pararescue historical documents collected by the association over the past 70 years.
 As of January 2024, this collection consists of 134,841 files (175GB).
 Because of it's huge size, documents will be uploaded in small groups over a period of several months.